ds4se/admin/invite.md

 we write to ask if you would be willing to write on

 + XXXX

+(Aside: if you have additional ideas for insights/topics, we'd be happy to listen.
+That said,  please be aware that we are allocating many chapters to many authors so it is quite possible that your additional idea by actually be "taken" by someone else).

 Our intention is that this book should be broadly accessible.
 Accordingly, we ask that: